Detecting and diagnosing prior and likelihood sensitivity with power-scaling: Case studies

-Here, we demonstrate power-scaling sensitivity analysis on a more complex model, without easily interpretable model parameters.
-We use the \texttt{mcycle} data set, also available in the \texttt{MASS} package and show the sensitivity of predictions to perturbations of the prior and likelihood.
+Here, we demonstrate power-scaling sensitivity analysis on model without readily interpretable model parameters.
+We fit a Gaussian process regression to the \texttt{mcycle} data set, also available in the \texttt{MASS} package and show the sensitivity of predictions to perturbations of the prior and likelihood.
+For a primer on Gaussian process regression, see~\citet{seegerGaussianProcessesMachine2004}.

 The data set contains 133 measurements of head acceleration at different time points during a simulated motorcycle crash.
 It is further described by \citet{Silverman1985}.
 We fit a Gaussian process regression to the data, predicting the head acceleration (\(y\)) from the time (\(x\)).
 We use two Gaussian processes; one for the mean and one for the standard deviation of the residuals.
 The model is